krblackwell/krblackwell.github.io/src/pages/glossary.md

       if i % 2 == 0:
           print(f"{i} is even")
   ```

+- **object**\
+  Everything is an object in Python.
+Objects are a tricky concept to wrap your head around, but the more you work with them, the more they will start to make sense.

+  Objects have some things associated with them:

+  - They are part of a class.
+  - They hold data.
+  - They have methods.

+  "a string like this" is an object of the class `str` in Python. `str` is something that's included with Python.
+A string in Python holds the data, in this case, "a string like this" is the data.
+The `str` class also has methods, like `.upper()`, `.replace()`, or `.strip()` that are defined in that class.

+  [The documentation can show this in a different way](https://docs.python.org/3/library/stdtypes.html#string-methods).
+But if this doesn't make sense to you, that's ok.
+Some of it might go over your head if you're not at the point of reading documentation yet.

 - **pep8**\
   Python’s official style guide that outlines how to write readable and consistent Python code.